 What is RAG?

-Retrieval Augmented Generation (RAG) is a technique to enhance the intelligence of large language models (LLMs) with reliable facts from external sources to improve their answers.
-Most often, the additional knowledge comes from a vector database.
+Retrieval Augmented Generation (RAG) is a technique to enhance the intelligence of large language models (LLMs) with additional knowledge, such as reliable facts from specific sources, private or personal information not available to others, or just fresh news to improve their answers.
+Typically, the additional knowledge is provided to the model from a vector database.
 For example, you can add internal data from your company, the latest news or the data from your personal devices to get responses that use your context.
 It can truly help you like an expert instead of giving generalized answers.
 This technique also reduces hallucinations.

 Why RAG?